`The peculiar risk lay in the possibility of

 smile in mockery of my dismay.

-`I might have consoled myself by imagining the little people
+`I might have consoled myself by imagining the

 had put the mechanism in some shelter for me, had I not felt